hsutter/babb/README.md

 Advanced per-thread options:

-   - Each thread's failure frequency can be changed at any time by calling `babb::per_thread.set_failure_profile(fail_once_per, max_run_length)`.
+   - Each thread's failure frequency defaults to the `shared` values whenever the thread's `thread_local` storage is created, and can be changed at any time by calling `babb::this_thread.set_failure_profile(fail_once_per, max_run_length)` in the target thread.

-   - To pause or resume failures on this thread, call `babb::per_thread.pause(true)` to pause, `(false)` to resume.
+   - To pause or resume failures on this thread, call `babb::this_thread.pause(true)` to pause, `(false)` to resume.
 This can be useful to work around calls to OOM-unsafe functions in third-party libraries (though if those are failing that's data too).